ehabit/mochadick/content/post/spec/items.md

 ##### Davey Jones' Ring

 Summons a Kraken.
 Players must be in the white whale dimension and must be near the ocean floor in an advanced baot with a submarine upgrade.
+Davey Jones' Ring must be traded for with Pirate villagers in the White Whale dimension.
+It costs a large amount of slave chattel to attain this item.

 * * *